-Optimise your movement
+Optimize your movement

-Movement specialists and sports rehab specialists now include analyzing movement and predicting injury risk, determining areas of potential injury, addressing strength imbalances, and improving posture, performance, and health.
+Movement and sports rehab specialists now include analyzing movement and predicting injury risk, determining areas of potential injury, addressing strength imbalances, and improving posture, performance, and health.

 It is only a question of time before discomfort manifests itself.

-Quality of movement is key
+Quality of movement is key.

 We know that muscles and soft tissue do not work in isolation.

 The “Tensegrity” model of the body (literally tensional integrity) states that our structure is based on the premise that the integrity and continuity of a structure are due to its tensional elements:

 Strings, wires, and other lines connect and sustain continual tension by the complex pieces of the structure.

 A “Tensegrity” structure can disintegrate into a compressional structure, commonly called the ‘aging process.’
 Every part of every system in our body works in unison and syncs with each other.